seanmcgary/chain-funcs/README.md

-# JavaScript Function-as-a-Service (FaaS) AVS
+# Function-as-a-Service (FaaS) AVS

-A serverless JavaScript execution platform built on EigenLayer's Hourglass framework, providing AWS Lambda-like functionality on a decentralized infrastructure.
+A serverless multi-runtime execution platform built on EigenLayer's Hourglass framework, providing AWS Lambda-like functionality on a decentralized infrastructure.

 ## Overview

-This AVS (Autonomous Verifiable Service) enables users to deploy and execute JavaScript functions on-demand through a decentralized network of operators.
+This AVS (Autonomous Verifiable Service) enables users to deploy and execute functions in multiple runtimes on-demand through a decentralized network of operators.
 It provides:

-- **Serverless JavaScript execution** with Node.js runtime
+- **Multi-runtime serverless execution** with JavaScript (Node.js) and Python support
 - **Arbitrary input support** - JSON, binary data, text, or any format
 - **Automatic scaling** through EigenLayer's operator network
 - **Verifiable computation** with cryptographic proofs